 Legally doing 182km/h the whole way there, got to love the autobahn.

 So the first day I was there, I was trying to get acquainted with the atmosphere and what an atmosphere it was.
 Imagine going outside and hearing your favourite songs playing from very loudspeakers, this is what it was like for me except for me it was very loud engines and exhausts…and you could literally hear it everywhere you went in the town.
 This racetrack actually spans 3 towns, this is the largest in the world at 20.2 KM.

 I also made some British friends who took us out in their vehicles.

 Next day we met up with our instructors to see what cars we would be driving, the only problem was our instructor only spoke German so it was kind of hard to understand but actually car talk is a universal language

-As you can see I would not be disappointed from what I had to choose from.
+As you can see I would not be disappointed with what I had to choose from.

-All in all it was a amazing trip and one I would like to take more frequently.
-This was also one of my life dreams so I am happy I can scratch that one off.
+All in all, it was an amazing trip and one I would like to take more frequently.
+This was also one of my life dreams so I am happy I can scratch that one-off.